Amin ministry: Dissolution

 The disclosed documents of the United States stated that during the Bengali language movement, following the killing of students by police firing on 21 February 1952, chief minister Amin wished to resign amid ensuing unrest.
 At that time, two provincial ministers discussed forming a new cabinet with A. K. Fazlul Huq, who was then a supporter of the PML.
 However, under pressure from a group of government officials led by Aziz Ahmed, Amin did not resign at that time.
 The officials believed that if Huq became the next chief minister, he would include leftists and supporters of United Bengal in his cabinet, potentially leading to the disintegration of the province.
-In the first ever 1954 East Bengal Legislative Assembly election, held over four days from 8 to 12 March 1954, the United Front, the coalition of four parties, won 228 out of 309 seats.
+On 7 December 1953, ahead of the upcoming provincial legislative assembly elections, a resolution was adopted at a public meeting of the East Pakistan Youth League held in Barisal, calling for the dissolution of the cabinet and the formation of a caretaker cabinet.
+In the first ever East Bengal Legislative Assembly election, held over four days from 8 to 12 March 1954, the United Front, the coalition of four parties, won 228 out of 309 seats.
 On 14 March 1954, the term of the first East Bengal Legislative Assembly ended, and the cabinet was dissolved.
-As a result, on 3 April 1954, the Third Huq ministry was formed under the leadership of A. K. Fazlul Huq, leader of the newly-founded Krishak Sramik Party (KSP), a constituent of the United Front.
+As a result, on 3 April 1954, the Third Huq ministry was formed under the leadership of Huq, leader of the newly-founded Krishak Sramik Party (KSP), a constituent of the United Front.